 In 2007, in the context of the national conference on climate change a specific session was dedicated to the national emission inventory.
 In addition, a specific event was held on the results of the 2005 national GHG inventory.
-In April 2010 the time series of emission figures 1990-2008 were presented in a specific national Kyoto Protocol event.
+In April 2010 the time series of emission figures 1990-2008 will be present in a specific national Kyoto Protocol event.